spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-visibility-condition-for-cms-blocks.md

     link: docs/scos/user/back-office-user-guides/page.version/content/slots/managing-slots.html
 ---

-*Visibility Condition* is a [Templates & Slots](/docs/scos/user/features/{{site.version}}/cms-feature-overview/templates-and-slots-overview.html) feature functionality that lets you define in which cases a CMS block is displayed on a page.
+*Visibility Condition* is a [Templates & Slots](/docs/scos/user/features/{{site.version}}/cms-feature-overview/templates-and-slots-overview.html) feature functionality that lets you define when a CMS block is displayed on a page.
 The [Spryker CMS Blocks content provider](/docs/scos/user/features/{{site.version}}/cms-feature-overview/templates-and-slots-overview.html#spryker-cms-blocks) for slots has the following [visibility conditions](/docs/scos/user/features/{{site.version}}/cms-feature-overview/templates-and-slots-overview.html#visibility-conditions) by default:

-* Category condition for the Category page.
+* Category condition for the **Category** page.
 * Product and category conditions for the product details page.
-* CMS page condition for the CMS page.
+* CMS page condition for the **CMS** page.

 Each page type has a dedicated template with several [slot widgets](/docs/scos/user/features/{{site.version}}/cms-feature-overview/templates-and-slots-overview.html#slot-widget).
 The visibility conditions of each template are defined in module configuration.